codegallivant/script-caster/README.md

 ### 2. Setting up Exterior (Online Google spreadsheet)
 This is essentially a Google Sheets document i.e. a spreadsheet.
 It acts as a controller containing several parameters used to control the target computer remotely.
-To set it up, create a Google Sheets document identical to this [copy of my version of Exterior](https://docs.google.com/spreadsheets/d/1wjEeu2_Jghxce32vzDpUoDYcjO-0N8ttbz5VEFvCqRI/edit?usp=sharing) inside the google drive folder named Exterior.
+To set it up, create a Google Sheets document identical to this [copy of my version of Exterior](https://docs.google.com/spreadsheets/d/1wjEeu2_Jghxce32vzDpUoDYcjO-0N8ttbz5VEFvCqRI/edit?usp=sharing).
+You may store this inside another google drive folder named Exterior, for convenience.

 <br>